Sanchit2104/Employee-Attrition-Prediction/README.md

 # Conclusion
 Proactive Retention Strategy: The model enables HR teams to identify at-risk employees early, helping them take targeted actions to improve retention and reduce turnover-related costs.

-Data-Driven Insights: By analyzing key factors like job satisfaction, tenure, and performance, the project delivers valuable insights into what drives attrition within the organization.
+Data-Driven Insights: By analyzing key factors the project delivers valuable insights into what drives attrition within the organization.

 Scalable and Actionable Solution: With predictive modeling in Python and visual dashboards in Tableau, the solution is both scalable and easy for HR leadership to use in making informed, strategic decisions